stengoes/code_examples_c-/examples/include_guard/README.md

 ### The problem
 ```
-TODO: explain multiple includes causing problmes when linking.
+TODO: explain that including the same definition multiple times, causes problmes when linking.
-TODO: explain easyness of getting multiple inclusions with an include cycle.
+TODO: explain why including the same header file multiple times is not as dumb of a mistake as it may first seem.
+Picture an include cycle for example.
 ```

 ### The solution